Why Visit Colombia?

 How Big is It?

-With a land mass area larger than France, Colombia is the fourth largest nation in Latin America (440,800 square miles), the third most populous in South America..
-With an unequaled habitat, Colombia is the second most bio-diverse country in the world.
+With a land mass area larger than France and Spain combined, Colombia is the fourth largest nation in Latin America (440,800 square miles), the third most populous in South America..
+With an unequaled habitat, Colombia is the second most bio-diverse country in the world with more than 2,000 different bird species.

 Even though it is one of the larger countries of South America, travelers can easily visit more than 2-3 destinations in a week.
 And there are dozens of destinations for travelers with the luxury of time to spare.
-An inexpensive country, money for extended travel is usually not a major concern here as there are a variety of inexpensive alternatives: cheap eats abound as do buses and hostels.
+An inexpensive country, money for extended travel is usually not a major concern.
+Cheap eats abound as do inexpensive buses, hotels and hostels.
 Colombia, never boring, never gets old.

 Is Colombia Safe?